ansys/pyansys-units/doc/source/contributing.rst

 Build documentation
 -------------------
-To build the PyUnits documentation locally, in the root directory of the repository, run:
+Build the PyUnits documentation locally by running these commands in the root directory of the repository:

 .. code::